BernardoABDamasceno/MDJ-GigaGun/README.md

  - possibly remove camera recoil
  - look up arcade or bullet hell games also for reference for guns and power ups
  - fix desynchronization between recoil and upgrade screen

+ - some objects in new map when walk over make the player have a studder movement until jump or fall(possibly in 2 diferent states at once?)